noam-kimhi/Hide-and-Peak/README.md

 ### Prerequisites

-- No supported Python version is declared in package metadata.
-The committed virtual environment metadata records Python `3.9.13`, and the pinned dependencies were installed in that environment.
+- Python $\geq$ 3.9
 - `pip`
-- R with Seurat only if re-extracting metadata from the Seurat object.
+- R with `Seurat` and `Signac` only if re-extracting metadata from the Seurat object
 - UCSC `liftOver` executable for rebuilding the ABC hg38 dictionary.
-A `liftOver` executable is present under `data/ABC/`.
+A `liftOver` executable is present under `data/ABC/`
 - Substantial storage for raw and derived single-nucleus matrices.
-The tracked `data/` and `results/` directories include large compressed matrices and prediction files.
+The tracked `data/` and `results/` directories include large compressed matrices and prediction files

-No `pyproject.toml` is present.
 Dependencies are pinned in `requirements.txt`.

 ### Installation